Ramadan 2023

-Those able to fast will abstain from all food or drink (including water), and many more are involved in community events through the month–-all of which can impact energy levels, attention spans and more, especially later in the day and cumulatively, later in the month.
-While there's no need to presume or ask who's Muslim or fasting , please be mindful of this possibility in your classes, offices, meetings, and events.
+Those able to fast will abstain from all food or drink (including water), and many more are involved in community events through the month–-all of which can impact energy levels, attention spans, and more, especially later in the day and cumulatively, later in the month.
+Please be mindful of this possibility in your classes, offices, meetings, and events.

 It is OK to eat in front of Muslims without being apologetic.
-However, to be more inclusive, avoid scheduling events during the day that focus on food.
+However, to be more inclusive, it can be helpful to avoid scheduling events during the day where food is the focus.

 ramadan dining options image